badrap/valita/README.md

 2. **Extensive Built-In Formats**: The library does not prioritize having a large array of built-in validation formats out of the box.
 3. **Asynchronous Parsing**: Asynchronous operations are outside the scope for this library.

+> [!NOTE]
+> While this package is still evolving, we're currently not accepting any new feature requests or suggestions.
+Please use the issue tracker for bug reports and security concerns, which we highly value and welcome.
+Thank you for your understanding ❤️

 ## Installation

 ### For Node.js